Washington DC Registered Agent

 What Do Washington DC Registered Agents Do?

-What Are The Requirements For Washington DC Registered Agents?
+What Are the Legal Requirements for Washington DC Registered Agents?

-Under the Washington D.C. registered agent statute ( DCOC § 29-104.11 ), Washington DC requires registered agents to:
+Under the Washington D.C. registered agent statute ( DCOC § 29-104.11 ), Washington DC requires a registered agent to:

 - Be a listed on a statement of appointment, which is done at the time of a business filing.